mikedewar/d3py/README.md

 	# writes 3 files, starts up a server, then draws some beautiful points in Chrome
 	fig.show()

 Check out the examples in the folder for more functionality!

-This is the output of the examples in the examples folder.
-We'll update them as we introduce new features.
+Assuming everything is working OK, the examples should generate the following plots:

 # point